PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 3 - System/Groundwork.md

 **Challenges**
-- obscure pattern: low familiarity
+- new pattern: no familiarity
 - Lower environmental fidelity: locations are defined only as they become relevant.
 - Requires robust, coherent world states to respond meaningfully to player behavior.
 - Ambiguous; harder to maintain orientation or continuity when players unwittingly define their own trajectories.